DreadPirate09/Semantic-Segmentation-For-Road-Detection/README.md

   <img src="README/u_net2.PNG" width="45%" />
 </p>

-##### as you can observe ,I excluded the map intentionally from the training masks data so we can use the gps feature in the self driving model
+##### as you can observe, I excluded the map intentionally from the training masks data so we can use the gps feature in the self driving model
 ##### here is a mask sample

 <p align="center">